jtudelag/argocd-vault-plugin-demo/README.md

 https://github.com/<YOUR_GITHUB_USER>/argocd-vault-plugin-demo.git
 ```

 2. Change secrets ID in the secrets example folder.
-Yoi can look for all the ocurrences
+You can look for all the ocurrences
-anc hange those.
+an change those with the right ID.
 ```bash
 cd secrets_examples/
 grep -R 'avp.kubernetes.io/path' *